avajs/ava/docs/03-assertions.md

 ### `.snapshot(expected, message?)`

 Compares the `expected` value with a previously recorded snapshot.
 Snapshots are stored for each test, so ensure you give your tests unique titles.

-AVA 3 supports an  `options` object that lets you select a specific snapshot, for instance `{id: 'my snapshot'}`.
-This is buggy and will be removed in AVA 4.

-In AVA 3, you cannot update snapshots while using `t.snapshot.skip()`.

 ### `.try(title?, implementation | macro, ...args?)`